Tom Paxton: Middle career

 Paxton, his wife and their two daughters lived in Holland Park, London, for about four years in the early 1970s.
 After a stay in England due to professional success and love of the country, Paxton and Midge went on a tour of New Zealand and China and even appeared on a Chinese talk show.
 Paxton released How Come the Sun in 1971.
-The album gave him his highest chart ranking in the U.S. but it only reached number 120 and his next album, Peace Will Come (1972), barely even reached the charts.
+The album gave him his highest chart ranking in the U.S. at number 120, though his next album, Peace Will Come (1972), barely even reached the charts.
 He soon returned to New York City and the Long Island town of East Hampton before moving to the Washington, D.C., area around 1977.
 After recording three albums for Reprise Records and a few for "an English label that didn't pan out well", Paxton signed with Vanguard Records, with whom he recorded a live album with Steve Goodman, New Songs From the Briarpatch (1977), which contained some of Paxton's topical songs of the 1970s, including "Talking Watergate" and "White Bones of Allende" as well as a song dedicated to Mississippi John Hurt entitled "Did You Hear John Hurt?"
 In 1978, Paxton released his album Heroes, which contained a song, "Phil", about his friend Phil Ochs, who had taken his own life in 1976.
 The album also includes the song "The Death of Stephen Biko", which details the murder of anti-apartheid activist Stephen Biko in South Africa.

 Paxton's 1979 album, Up and Up, contains the song "Let the Sunshine", which addresses issues concerning environmentalism and solar energy.
 Paxton has also performed at the Clearwater Festival, an annual event, started by Pete Seeger, dedicated to environmentalism and cleaning up the Hudson River.
 His 1983 album Bulletin includes a song about Woody Guthrie entitled "They Couldn't Take the Music".

 After recording for labels such as Mountain Railroad and Flying Fish in the 1980s, Paxton started his own label, Pax Records, in 1987.
 It was during this time that Paxton continued to suffer from an undiagnosed and deepening depression that affected his work.
 With some advice from Midge, he began to look for a solution and was eventually diagnosed with attention deficit disorder, for which he received ongoing treatment.